 Long story short, the lower the number, the more likely the type of plastic is easily recyclable.
 Many types of plastic can be recycled.
 However, many others can't.
 Why?
 Because they're not easy to recycle.

-However, nowadays, the brand's products no longer include BPA (what a relief!), but if you want to verify whether your container is BPA-free or not, an easy way to tell is to turn it over and look at the bottom.
-If you see the number "7", then it likely contains BPA.
+However, nowadays, the brand's products no longer include BPA (what a relief!), but if you want to verify whether your container is BPA-free, an easy way to tell is to turn it over and look at the bottom.
+If you see "7", it likely contains BPA.
 BPA-free products will have a 1, 2, or 5 at the bottom.

 Is Vintage Tupperware Dangerous?